hanjingo/doc/NOTE/DISTRIBUTED_SYSTEMS_CONCEPTS_AND_DESIGN/chapter11.md

 - Interfaces are exposed.
 - Networks are insecure.
-- Limit the lifetiem and scope of each secret.
+- Limit the lifetime and scope of each secret.
 - Algorithms and program code are available to attackers.
 - Attackers may have access to large resources.
 - Minimize the trusted base.